tmartin14/zipkin-demo/README.md

 export RECORDER_URL=http://localhost:8088/services/collector/raw
 export RECORDER_AUTH='Splunk XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX'
 ```
 Note:  This project includes shell scripts with examples for both Zipkin backend as well as Splunk as the backend.
-See teh run_app_xxx.sh files for more details.
+See the run_app_xxx.sh files for more details.

 Once that's done, bundle the JavaScript used by the browser: